-Caution: Changing the direction of rotation, all connections on top and side are reversed. pipeline length in meters.
+Caution: Changing the direction of rotation, all connections on top and side are reversed.

 Bleed

 Bleeding in two-pipe operation is automatic: it is assured by a bleed flat on the piston.
 In one-pipe operation, the plug of a pressure gauge port must be loosened until the air is evacuated from the system.